 - Collective Unconscious

-This area consists of psychic structures or cognitive categories which are NOT unique to individual, but are shared by all.
-These structures hold elements which influence our thoughts/opinions and behaviors.
+This area consists of psychic structures or cognitive categories which are NOT unique to individual but are shared by all.
+These structures hold elements that influence our thoughts/opinions and behaviors.
 The realm of the Archetypes.

 From the unconscious there emanate determining influences... which, independently of tradition, guarantee in every single individual a similarity and even a sameness of experience, and also of the way it is represented imaginatively.

 Eric Neumann (Jung's Student) used a useful analogy to explain this complex idea.
 He described the archetypes as mental viscera (organs) of the brain.
-Just as the body is formed by organs largely formed prior to birth, so them mind possess psychic organs which structure it; the Archetypes.
+Just as the body is formed by organs largely formed prior to birth, so the mind possesses psychic organs which structure it; the Archetypes.

 The archetypal structural elements of the psyche are the psychic organs upon whose functioning, the well-being of the individual depends, and whose injury has disastrous consequences.